 Providing free legal advice and guidance

-Open Justice at The Open University Law School provides free legal advice and guidance to people and groups who may struggle to access appropriate legal support through other means.
+The Open Justice Centre at The Open University Law School provides free legal advice and guidance to people and groups who may struggle to access appropriate legal support through other means.

 Our online clinic is run by Open University law students and supervised by qualified solicitors.
-It provides free legal advice on contract, tort and consumer issues.
-To get advice, you can complete our online enquiry form.
+It provides free legal advice on contract, tort, employment law and consumer issues.

 Open University law students, under the supervision of Law School academics, provide both face-to-face and online sessions with schools, prisons and community groups on specific legal topics to help people understand their rights.